ruchitabaglane/IS507-FinalProject/README.md

+# INFLUENCE OF AGE, MEDICAL HISTORY, AND SEVERITY OF COVID-19 ON ICU ADMISSION RATE

 # PROMPT #1 - DESCRIPTION OF THE DATASET
 We have selected the COVID-19 dataset to perform the analysis.
 The dataset is a combination of multiple studies carried across different countries.
 Each row of the dataset represents a cohort of patients.
 While some studies examine a single cohort, many of them examine multiple cohorts of patients.